laybow119/Jmeter/README.md

     - build_fail_with_log: it shows if pipeline build fail and you can check the log from jenkins console and as well as can be received some message from pipeline script

 ## Result for load testing
+ AB test
- Result : RPS is 178 (Hit total 500 request and finish in 2.8 sec, max response time would be 160 ms)
+ - max RPS is 178 (only for query api)
+ - Hit total 500 request and finish in 2.8 sec, max response time would be 160 ms)
- - ab test
  ```bash
 10:04:00 laybow_kuo ~ $ ab -n 500 -c 20 http://127.0.0.1:8000/mendix-demo/v1/test123/query
 This is ApacheBench, Version 2.3 <$Revision: 1826891 $>